dereuromark/cakephp-tools/docs/README.md

 - Disable cache also works for older IE versions.

-### BC shims for easier migration from 2.x
+### BC shims for easier migration from 4.x
-It contains many shims to provide 2.x functionality when upgrading apps to 3.0.
+It contains many shims to provide 4.x functionality when upgrading apps to 5.0.
-This eases migration as complete parts of the code, such as validation and other model property settings can be reused immediatelly without refactoring them right away.
+This eases migration as complete parts of the code, such as validation and other model property settings can be reused immediately without refactoring them right away.

 * See [Shims](Shims.md) for details.